-- 3. The proposed plan clearly identifies eligibility criteria for service provision.
+- will commit to monitor the impact that Grab-and-Go meals have on congregate participation. - 2.
+The proposed plan provides a description of how provision of such meals will be targeted to reach those populations identified as in "greatest economic need" and "greatest social need."
+This proposal targets low-income older adults in far-reaching rural communities of the Applegate, Illinois, Rogue and Sams Valleys located in Jackson and Josephine Counties.
+Many of the older adults in these regions are living on incomes below the poverty level in unincorporated communities lacking in accessible resources.
+The provision of such meals will allow for a person-centered approach to the congregate meals program when taking this subset of the population into consideration - 3.
+The proposed plan clearly identifies eligibility criteria for service provision.
 Eligibility criteria will mirror that of that required for congregate meals site participation.
 However, special consideration for Grab-and-Go meals will be provided to those who do not qualify for HDMs living in rural communities located a great distance from their closest meal site, struggle economically, have concerns about transportation, housing issues and/or would otherwise have limited access to nutritious meals and services. - 4.
 The proposed plan offers evidence of consultation with nutrition and other direct services providers, other interested parties, and the general public regarding the need for and provision of such meals.
 Throughout the reopening of our congregate dining locations, we discussed with our nutrition contractor's Nutritionist the importance of providing meals to go in tandem with nutrition education to those unable to participate in inperson dining, but not eligible for HDMs.
 We also discussed barriers preventing older adults from accessing healthy food options and/or nutritional needs in our focus groups.
 It was identified that costs/finances, transportation, and housing were top barriers to older adults accessing healthy food options.
-The Grab-and-Go flexibility will assist older adults struggling with these and other barriers to access congregate meals in a way that works best for them, while keeping them connected with the community. - 5.
-The proposed plan provides a brief description of how provision of such meals will be coordinated with nutrition and other direct services providers and other interested parties.
-With the continued flexibility of providing Grab-and-Go meals, our program will be able to continue to provide this much needed congregate nutrition service to members of our community.
-We will continue to provide nutrition education to these participants on the days they are able to come into the meal site.
-In addition, referrals to Senior & Disability Services, such the ADRC, PEARLS and OPAL programs, will be made as needed to include referrals to other community-based organizations and direct service providers.
-As we implement our focus areas laid out in this plan, we hope to introduce an older adult specific food pantry in each county we serve, allowing for the additional access of fresh produce and shelf-stable supplemental food items.
+The Grab-and-Go flexibility will assist older adults struggling with these and other barriers to access congregate meals in a way that works best for them, while keeping them connected with the community.

-2025-2029 Section C 77
+2025-2029 Section C 76